RU>

 The monument to Soviet pilots Boris Kapustin and Yuri Yanov is dedicated to the heroic feat performed by on April 6, 1966 in the skies above Berlin.

-At the cost of their lives, the pilots drove the falling plane away from the city blocks.
+At the cost of their lives, the pilots drove the falling plane away from the city neighborhoods.

 Screenshot